epubknowledge/entityverter/README.md

 # Entityverter

-A NPM package that converts an ePub's entities from name and rendered to their respected numerical value.
+A NPM package that converts an file's entities from name and rendered to their respected numerical value.
 If a bad entity is found it will be deleted.

 ## Installation